sciurius/perl-Data-Properties/propfiles.md

              noot
              mies ]

-The opening bracket must be followed by one or move values.
+The opening bracket must be followed by one or more values.
 This will currently not work:

     list = [